Table of Contents

 Main blog picture of Unwanted horizontal lines on resin 3D prints - example

-In this post, we are going to discuss an issue of unwanted visible horizontal lines that appear on a 3D printed surface.
+In this post, we are going to discuss an infamous 3d resin printer issue of unwanted visible horizontal layer lines that appear on a 3D printed surface.
 Although those horizontal lines in resin 3D prints are very annoying and disturbing, it is possible to name the main reasons why they appear that way and how to reduce the likelihood of such formation.

 Generally speaking, these lines are caused by the misalignment of one layer with the next single or multiple layers.
 But why does this misalignment happens in the first place?
 There are quite a few reasons for that.
 So, let’s analyze them individually, together with potential solutions for minimizing each effect.